maksymmmtk/nexus-ml/README.md

 ## Key Features

-*   **Dynamic Model Scaling:** Automated parsing of S3 buckets paired with GitHub Actions Matrix to parallel-deploy independent microservices for every single ML model.
+*   **Dynamic Model Scaling (IaC):** Automated parsing of S3 buckets paired with GitHub Actions Matrix to parallel-deploy independent microservices for every single ML model.
-*   **Fail-Fast Architecture:** Models are loaded directly into RAM during container startup (FastAPI Lifespan).
-The container refuses incoming traffic until the model is fully initialized and verified.
+*   **Fail-Fast Architecture & Graceful Degradation:** Models are loaded directly into RAM during container startup (FastAPI Lifespan).
+The container refuses incoming traffic until the model is fully initialized.
+The system also supports graceful degradation, remaining operational even if the Redis cache drops.
 *   **Inference Optimization:** Powered by ONNX Runtime for ultra-fast predictions, heavily optimized with **Redis** caching (using SHA-256 hashing for input features).
-*   **Advanced Monitoring:** Automated Service Discovery via AWS Cloud Map.
-Seamless collection of "Golden Signals" (Latency, Error Rate, Traffic) and Cache Hit Rate using **Prometheus** and **Grafana**.
+*   **Advanced Monitoring:** Automated Service Discovery via AWS Cloud Map and ECS API.
+Seamless collection of "Golden Signals" (Latency, Error Rate, Traffic) and custom Cache Hit Rates using **Prometheus** and **Grafana**.
-*   **ML Validation Pipeline:** Automated testing for new models (Tensor Shape, Accuracy, Latency) in a staging environment prior to automatic promotion to production.
+*   **Automated Alerting:** Real-time Email notifications and Markdown summaries for all CI/CD deployments and model validation results.

 ## Infrastructure Architecture